GitlianWarrior/swe-3313-fall-2025-team-10/implementation/README.md

 }
 ```

-Replace the existingUser by the user you want to promote
+Replace the existingUser by the user you want to promote.

+## AI Acknowledgement
+We would like to note our team used AI tools to explain information we were unsure about.